priyeshkamat/Practical_MAchine_Learning/final_project.md

 Practical Machine Learning Course Project Report
 ================================================

-These is a file produced during a homework assignment of Coursera's MOOC <b>Practical Machine Learning</b> from <b>Johns Hopkins Bloomberg School of Public Health</b>.
-For more information about the several MOOCs comprised in this Specialization, please visit: [<https://www.coursera.org/specialization/jhudatascience/>](https://www.coursera.org/specialization/jhudatascience/)
 The scripts have been solely produced, tested and executed on Windows 10 Pro and RStudio Version 0.99.486.
 Developer: <b>Priyesh Kamat</b>